alokinho1/coolstuff-dotfiles/README.md

 # Installation
 1. Clone this repo
 2. Paste all the files into your `/home/.config` folder except assets folder and github files

+### ⚠ Dont know whether if you'll get the required outcome as it has some [HyDe](https://github.com/prasanthrangan/hyprdots) files and as i haven't tested this on a fresh Hyprland install.
+OR you could manually remove each and every HyDe files which again can be found in the HyDe repository. ⚠